Guide to the Forestry Summer Camp, 1938-1962

 (Collection number: UA 10/5/4)

-Beginning in 1929, forestry students were required to spend six weeks (generally in their junior year) in a summer forestry camp program.
-One student was chosen to keep a daily jounal of the activities during the camp.
+For several years, a student was chosen to keep a daily journal of that year's camp activities, both scholarly and social.
 The journal was then published and distributed to all campers and faculty of the forestry department.

 This collection is open.